cxyxzx/jekyll-embed-video/README.md

 {% include youtubePlayer.html id="nBcJlo8QVHc" %}

 Thank you for all the wonderful memories, and for the love of music, tradition, language and so much more that you gave us.
+Can't wait to be able to travel again and make more memories together!
 Happy birthday Mama!

 P.S. [here's a youtube playlist](https://www.youtube.com/playlist?list=PLcBISwwIyfMdTV4tOE8ijwGL26LS8pHQc) of these songs plus a few others!